MissStrong/ICS2O_Quad_4_2020-2021/Notes/1 - Variables and Functions in Processing.md

 `createCanvas()`, `background()`, and `ellipse()` are not customizable.
 * `createCanvas()` creates the canvas for our sketch to go on and the parameters are the dimensions.
 * `background()` changes the background colour of the canvas and its parameters represent the colour.
+We'll learn about colours later on.
 * `ellipse()` draws and ellipse (a round shape resembling a stretched circle) and its parameters are the coordinates and size.